 On weekends, you could host a party with a fire pit in front of your house, or you might host a gathering in the backyard for more privacy.
 Keep your fire pit a safe distance away from the house, as dictated by local fire regulations.

 Always have an adult keep an eye on your fire pit.
 Never leave an open fire unattended after going to bed.
 Pour water over the burning embers to ensure the fire is completely extinguished.
 Keep the phone number of your local fire station ready in case of an emergency.

 Understanding fire pit safety is the most important aspect of owning a fire pit.

 Understand the local weather conditions and try to position the fire pit where it will be protected from severe winds and where smoke drift will have the least influence on neighbors.
-Place the fire pit away from high traffic areas.
-Make sure there is enough space between the fireplace and the furniture around it.
+Place the fire pit away from high-traffic areas.
+Make sure there is enough space between the fireplace and the furniture.

 The combination of alcohol and fire pits is hazardous.
 Stumbling and staggering around an open fire pit is a recipe for disaster.

 Children should not be allowed to play around the fire pit.
-As you would with a swimming pool, establish rules prohibiting running or fooling around.
+Establish rules prohibiting running or fooling around as you would with a swimming pool.
 Set up safe boundaries.
-Suppose kids want to toast marshmallows, set guidelines that everyone can understand and follow.
+Suppose kids want to toast marshmallows; set guidelines that everyone can understand and follow.

 In 2017, at least 5,300 injuries caused by fire pits or outdoor heaters were treated in emergency departments across the United States.
-Children under the age of five account for one-quarter of all burn victims from fire pits.
+Children under five account for one-quarter of all burn victims from fire pits.